pjungwir/db_leftovers/README.md

 It will drop and re-create it every time you run the rake task.
 To get around this, make sure your config file uses the same expression as printed by db\_leftovers in the rake output.
 This can also happen for index WHERE clauses, fixable by a similar workaround.
+MySQL doesn't have this problem because it doesn't support CHECK constraints or index WHERE clauses.

 To print messages even about indexes/foreign keys/constraints that haven't changed, you can say: